 Image source: Daily Herald

-The Illinois Tollway has completed installation and testing of 29 digital message signs between Barrington Road and O'Hare International Airport.
+The Illinois Tollway has completed traffic management installation and testing of 29 digital message signs between Barrington Road and O'Hare International Airport.

-The displays will provide real-time traffic updates and safety advisories, and will direct drivers to shift lanes when crashes occur.
-The system will go live around the end of July or early August, according to Chief Engineer Paul Kovacs.
+The traffic management displays will provide real-time traffic updates and safety advisories, and will direct drivers to shift lanes when crashes occur.
+The traffic management system will go live around the end of July or early August, according to Chief Engineer Paul Kovacs.